 Berkeleyside has an average of 140,000 unique visitors, and 500,000 pageviews, a month.

-If you have a tip, please email us at: email@example.com
+If you have a tip or would like to send us a press release, please email us at: firstname.lastname@example.org

 If you would like to report an error, contribute to Berkeleyside, or have ideas you want to share, please email us at: email@example.com